bufo333/Arduino_Clock/README.md

  # Arduino_Clock

- This code will allow you to power and arduino atmega 328p based mcu.
+ This code will allow you to power an arduino atmega 328p based mcu.
 The clock uses three four character seven segment displays connected via I2C protocol via an Adafruit Led backpack product id's(878, 880, 879).
 The clock stores and reads time via i2c using a ds1307 RTC which is connected via I2C as well.
 The clock uses the ADC analogue pins to read temperature from a tmp36 sensor.
 Additionally a Honeywell hih4001 relative humidity sensor is also included in the project.
 The code will automatically use the temperature to generate a temperature corrected RH reading.

  The code includes 21 ringtones which are stored in RTTL (Ring Tone Transfer Language), the code to decode the ringtones was written by Brett Hagman.
 I have modified the code to store the ringtones in progmem thus saving memory.
 The code also includes an alarm, with an on off switch that is coded to a single throw double pole switch.
 This switch is a master arm for the alarm.